 Gangnam-gu (district) became famous thanks to PSY, the Korean artist who broke YouTube with his video back in 2012.
-Nevertheless, if you ask anyone in Seoul what to do in Gangnam they would think of the whole area south of the Han River.
-That’s because “Gangnam” literally means “south of the river”.
+Nevertheless, if you ask anyone in Seoul what to do in Gangnam, they would think of the whole area south of the Han River.
+That’s because “Gangnam” literally means “south of the river.”

 Thus, without further ado, here is everything I enjoyed doing on a day or so south of the river in Seoul.

 This post contains affiliate links.
-This means if you click on the link and purchase the item, I will receive an affiliate commission at no additional cost to you.
 Read more about it on our disclosure page here.

 Table of Contents